ganeshydv/ganeshydv.github.io/1_OS/10_states_of_process_.md

 [
-    There are different OS modules which makes Process go from one stage to another EX. schedule Dispatcher it give control of cpu to process from raady to running ]
+    There are different OS modules which makes Process go from one stage to another EX. schedule Dispatcher it give control of cpu to process from ready to running ]
 - Context Switching:
 If the scheduler decides to switch to another